18 MILLION RISING CONNECTS THE POWER OF ASIAN AMERICA TO DIGITAL FIRST ORGANIZING.

 Since 2012, our online and offline advocacy and cultural campaigns have highlighted the struggles of Asian American communities while celebrating our resilience.
 Using digital-first organizing, 18MR responds to issues of the current political moment.
 We mobilize our people to speak up against injustice and take action.
 From policy change to shifting narratives, 18MR helps define the culture of Asian America today.

-Director, Design & Product
+Director of Design & Product

 Social Media Organizer